 During the program, the Restoration Stewards and their teams are supported to further develop their project and become ambassadors at both global and local levels.
 Globally, the Restoration Stewards share their journey in a series of vlogs and blogs documenting their stories of inspiration and challenges.
 Locally, they commit to spark a restoration movement, creating pathways to connect, share, learn, and act for more sustainable landscapes.

-The Restoration Stewards program supports five young restoration professionals and their teams to further develop their restoration projects and raise awareness among their local communities about the importance of ecosystem restoration and healthy landscapes.
+The Restoration Stewards program supports young restoration professionals and their teams to further develop their restoration projects and raise awareness among their local communities about the importance of ecosystem restoration and healthy landscapes.

 WHAT’S IN IT FOR THE STEWARDS?